Payroll for trucking and

 Growth for your transportation business may also mean new trucks, different types of vehicles, or other equipment investments — especially if you’re also expanding the type of cargo or goods you’ll be transporting.
 For instance, you may need to buy a refrigerated truck for certain items.
 Weigh the costs and benefits before making decisions.

 For small business owners, the technology of running a business needs to keep up with advancements in the transportation industry as well.
 Owners and managers need to be able to operate from anywhere.
 With a mobility-driven industry, it's essential for other business needs to provide mobility options as well.
-Roll by ADP allows you to run payroll for your small business, pay top team members bonuses on the go, and handle other vital payroll and HR needs all from your phone – anytime, anywhere.
+Roll by ADP allows you to run payroll for your small business and pay by the mile, pay by the load, or pay a per diem rate.
+You can also give top team members bonuses on the go and handle other vital payroll and HR needs all from your phone – anytime, anywhere.

 Yes, self-driving or autonomous trucks becoming the norm is still likely many years away, but it’s certainly something you’ll want to keep tabs on as your business grows and evolves in years to come.